Blazam-App/docs.blazam.org/docsource/admin/api.md

 ## Documentation
 For the latest API documentation, open up your Blazam installation, log in, and click your user avatar button.
 There will be an "API" menu option.
+A link to Swagger documentaion is available from this menu.

+## API Token Creation
-This menu allows for the creation of API tokens for the account you logged in with.
+The API token modal allows for the creation of API tokens for the account you logged in with.

 Tokens have a lifetime that is set upon creation.
 This can not be changed